Defamation meaning in the Law of Tort India

 Defamation is an injury to a person’s name, in the case: – Dixon v.
 Holden, (1869).
 When a person injures another’s reputation, he is at his own risk, such as in the case of interference with property.
 The reputation of a person is his or her asset and is more valuable if possible than other assets.

-Defamation in a permanent form in writing, usually addressed to the eye, is automatic, i.e. it shall not be compulsory to allege or to prove special damage through printed image and film etc.
+Defamation in a permanent form in writing, usually addressed to the eye, is automatic, i.e. it shall not be compulsory to allege or to prove special damage through printed images and film, etc.

 Defamation meaning

 A statement is misleading if the reputation or dignity of a person is likely to be harmed.
-This kind of statement tends to decrease one’s good opinion and to make another look at him feeling hateful, contemptuous, ludicrous, fearful or unpleasant in his profession or business.
+This kind of statement tends to decrease one’s good opinion and to take another look at him feeling hateful, contemptuous, ludicrous, fearful, or unpleasant in his profession or business.

 It is essential to publish defamation.
 There will be no damage to reputation or action if no publication is made.
-The term published means in general to make public thinking, but here it means to communicate to someone else than the plaintiff itself.
+The term published means in general to make public thinking, but here it means to communicate to someone else than the plaintiff.

 Defenses in a Defamation Case